dayseanm04/Hospital-Network-Design-Project/Project-Overview.md

 # 🏥 Project Overview

-I this project focuses i will be designing and building a complete network infrastructure for hospital using **Cisco Packet Tracer**.
+In this project I will be designing and building a complete network infrastructure for hospital using **Cisco Packet Tracer**.
 The goal is to create a secure, reliable, and scalable network that supports hospital operations, clinical services, and administrative work.